DavesCodeMusings/raspberry-cobbler/docs/phase1.md

 cd ~/firmware/boot
 sudo cp COPYING.linux LICENCE.broadcom /mnt
 ```
-## Verify the boot files and txt files
+## Verifying the boot files and configuration files
 Before moving the microSD card to the Raspberry Pi, do one final inspection to make sure everything looks right on the boot file system.

 ```